scalamolecule/molecule-web/content/code/transactions.md

 ### Save

-Depending on our domain we can tailor any tx meta data that we find valuable to associate with some transactions.
+Depending on our domain we can tailor any tx meta-data that we find valuable to associate with a transaction.
 We could for instance be interested in "who did it" and "in what use case" it happened and create some generic attributes `user` and `uc` in an `Audit` namespace:

 ```scala
 trait Audit {